fcerbell/fcerbell.github.io/_drafts/en/2017-09-12-IotSensorSendingToRedis.md

 You should have an empty application skeleton in your IDE when you start it.
 Basically, there are two mandatory functions : `void setup()` and `void loop()`.
-When you reset it (either hard reset with the button or from the USB connection, or soft reset from the application), it executes the Arduino *bootloader*. if data is available on the serial link (bridged with the USB), it stores the data in the flash memory and execute the program from flash.
+When you reset it (either hard reset with the button, from the USB connection, by powering it or soft reset from the application), it executes the Arduino *bootloader*. if data is available on the serial link (bridged with the USB connector), it stores the data in the flash memory and execute the program from flash.
 If there is no data, the bootloader directly executes the program from flash memory.

-At each power cycle or reset, the program executes once the `setup` function and then loops on the `loop` one.
+At each power cycle or reset, the program executes once the `setup` function and then iterate on the `loop` one, endless.

 So, you need to initialize the serial console (for debugging) and open a Wifi connection from the `setup` function.
-Then, at each loop iteration, you will check if you need to send the sensor's value to Redis, if yes, you will check that you have an active connection to Redis and open it if needed, and you'll send your data.
+Then, at each loop iteration, you will check if you need to read the sensor's value and send it to Redis, if yes, you will check that you have an active connection to Redis and open it if needed, and you'll send your data.

 ### Check sensors values